 English lessons at Elmhurst Junior School develop pupils’ spoken language, reading, writing and grammar and vocabulary:

 Our pupils are encouraged to read for pleasure and to read widely.
-The children will be heard reading individually and in groups.
+The children are heard reading individually and in groups.
 Each child receives focused whole class reading sessions each week that not only teach the skills associated with reading but also build on comprehension skills and allow discussions to take place.
+Age appropriate texts are carefully chosen and the children answer VIPERS questions four times per week.
+Once per week, the children use a ‘Reading Explorers’ text and answer a range of carefully chosen questions independently.
+This supports teachers to identify individual areas for development for each child.
 We believe that every child has the right to be read to by their teacher every day and use this to develop the children’s knowledge of authors and genres.

-Children’s phonics knowledge is assessed on entry using Read, Write Inc assessment materials.
+Children who are working towards the expected standard in phonics at the end of KS1 are assessed on entry using Read, Write Inc materials.
 Those who still need daily phonics are grouped according to ability and use the Read, Write Inc programme to ensure the gap with peers is closed.
-Read, Write Inc is used as an intervention in year 4; year 5 and 6 use Fresh Start.
+Read, Write Inc is used as an intervention in year 4.
+Year 5 and 6 use Fresh Start.
 Children needing phonics teaching are assessed and regrouped every six to eight weeks.